YasmenHaroun/alx-system_engineering-devops/0x00-shell_basics/README.md

 creates a directory named in the tmp directory
 Move the file betty from /tmp/ to /tmp/my first directory Delete the file betty
+Bye bye My first directory
+Back to the future
+Lists
+File type
+We are symbols, and inhabit symbols
+Copy HTML files